第一吃瓜网

 The Office of Research and Sponsored Programs (ORSP) is pleased to announce the availability of funding to promote high-quality faculty-mentored experiences in research and scholarship for our undergraduate students.
 Proposals are expected to support new or ongoing faculty student research projects that focus on the creation of an undergraduate research/scholarship experience for the student resulting in student learning outcomes, such as inquire and analysis, critical and creative thinking, and foundations and skills for lifelong learning.

 To this end, the proposal submitted should be a collaborative effort between the student and the faculty member, with the student providing a project description, and the faculty member providing specific information about potential learning outcomes.
-Students fromall disciplines are encouraged to apply.
-Although research project funding needs vary greatly between disciplies, we expect that the average award will be appoximately $500.
+Students from all disciplines are encouraged to apply.
+Although research project funding needs vary greatly between disciplines, we expect that the average award will be approximately $500.
 Requests that exceed that amount will require justification.

-Applications are due in early November.
+Announcements for applications are due in the Fall.
+See ORSP website for due date.
 Please contact Brooke Leonard at brooke.leonard@scranton.edu for further information.

 Grants of up to $1,500 are available to full-time faculty interested in enhancing their teaching skills.
 The grants can be used for a variety of pedagogical purposes such as purchasing teaching materials, attending a conference to improve teaching, sponsoring a workshop for faculty on campus, redesigning a course, and creating an interdisciplinary course.
 Funding is prioritized to support classroom teaching pedagogy.